"That was a really horrible trick of Hermione Granger's. ...She should have told us she'd jinxed that list -"

 -- Cho Chang defending her friend Marietta (OP28)

-A delayed-action jinx which writes the word “sneak” across someone’s face in pimples if they break an agreement they sign.
+The Snitch Jinx is a delayed-action jinx which writes the word “sneak” across someone’s face in pimples if they break an agreement they sign.
 This jinx may be an invention of Hermione Granger.

 References from the canon